accompli/accompli/README.md

 # Accompli
-A deployment tool for PHP projects.
+An easy to use and extendable deployment tool for PHP projects.

+> *C'est fini.
+Accompli!*

 About